Wallace H. Robinson: Military service

 At the onset of the Korean War in 1950, he was assigned as Officer in Charge, Marine Corps Coastal Survey Team #1, directing survey work in the Persian Gulf area of the Middle East, and returned to the United States in his former billet at Headquarters Marine Corps in late 1951.

 He was then selected for assignment to the Industrial College of the Armed Forces and upon graduation therefrom in 1959, was named Special Assistant to the Quartermaster General of the Marine Corps until March 1962, when he was selected to serve as a member of the Secretary of the Navy's Planning Staff for review of the Management of the Department of Navy.

 After that study was completed, he was assigned to the 3rd Marine Division, FMF, on Okinawa, as Commanding Officer, 3d Force Service Regiment.
 In 1964, he returned to the United States for Duty as Chief of Staff, Marine Corps Supply Activity, Philadelphia, Pennsylvania.

 General Robinson was promoted to brigadier general on March 14, 1966, on which date he assumed command of the Supply Activity.
 While serving in that assignment, on August 1, 1967, he was promoted to major general.

 Detached in January 1969, General Robinson moved to Headquarters Marine Corps where he assumed duty as the twentieth Quartermaster General of the Marine Corps on March 1, 1969.
 While serving in this capacity, he was nominated for promotion to lieutenant general, his nomination was approved by President Nixon in February 1971, and confirmed by the United States Senate on March 12, 1971.
 He received his third star upon assuming duties as Director, Defense Supply Agency, Cameron Station, Alexandria, Virginia, on August 1, 1971.
 He was placed on the retired list on January 1, 1976, but was returned to active duty without interruption of service as Special Assistant to the Commandant of the Marine Corps until February 11, 1976.

 Lieutenant General Wallace H. Robinson, Jr., was placed on the retired list on January 1, 1976, and was released from active service on February 11, 1976.

-General Robinson and his wife, Renee, live in Fairfax, Virginia.
+He died on August 17, 2013, and is now buried at Arlington Cemetery with his wife, Irine Robinson.

 Education

-In addition to his engineering degree, General Robinson also holds a degree of Master Business Administration, which he received from George Washington University in 1961.
-He is also a registered civil and industrial engineer.
+In addition to his engineering degree, General Robinson also held a degree of Master Business Administration, which he received from George Washington University in 1961.
+He was also a registered civil and industrial engineer.